JamesOkunlade/oppo-api/README.md

 This is job listing and saving platform.
 The jobs are fetched from Torre.

+P.S The api is built with ActiveJob.
+The frontend of the app retrieves a list of job opportunities from the frontend and you can choose to save any job.
+When you click a button to do that, the id of the job is sent to the rails backend and details of this job can further be gotten via another endpoint.
+For the reason, the Rails ActiveJob is been used to make a call to the third party endpoint and it performs the job of retrieving, updating and saving the job with the fetched details.
+This saved job is then served back via json to the frontend.

 Specification summary:

 - RESTful api.
+- ActiveJob
 - Patterns and good practices.
 - Setup scripts.
 - Postgres database.